 - 1. Access to EMS System: A patient or bystander accesses the Medic One/EMS system by calling 9-1-1 for medical assistance.
 Bystanders' reactions and rapid responses to the scene can greatly impact the chances of patient survival.
 The EMS Division offers programs to King County residents to train them to administer life-saving treatments on the patient until providers arrive. - 2.
 Triage by Dispatcher: Calls to 9-1-1 are received and triaged by professional dispatchers at one of four dispatch centers, who determine the most appropriate level of care needed.
 Dispatchers are trained to provide pre-arrival instructions for most medical emergencies and guide the caller through providing life-saving steps, including cardiopulmonary resuscitation (CPR) and using an automated external defibrillator (AED) until the Medic One/EMS provider arrives. - 3.
 First Tier of Response Basic Life Support (BLS) Services: BLS personnel, usually first to arrive on scene, provide immediate basic life support medical care that includes advanced first aid and CPR/AED to stabilize the patient.
 Emergency medical technicians (EMTs) are staffed by firefighters and receive 190 hours of BLS training.
-EMTs are certified by the state and are required to complete ongoing training to maintain their certification. - 4.
-Second Tier of Response Advanced Life Support (ALS) Services: Paramedics provide out-of-hospital emergency care and usually arrive second on the scene to provide emergency care for life-threatening injuries and illness.
-Regional paramedic services are provided by five agencies operating 27 medic units throughout King County.
-Paramedics receive more than 2,500 hours of intensive training through the University of Washington/ Harborview Medical Center Paramedic Training Program.
+EMTs are certified by the state and are required to complete ongoing training to maintain their certification.

-&lt;sup>3 The current ILA with the City of Seattle (King County - File #: 2019-0472) expires in 2025.
+&lt;sup>4 The current ILA with the City of Seattle (King County - File #: 2019-0472) expires in 2025.
 According to Executive staff, the City of Seattle is aware and working on a renewal of the current ILA.
 The transmittal date is unknown.